Parable of the Renegades

 In Nihan, going to a beach was a bit of a hassle for her.
-On the rare days they would ever visit a beach Rio, and her sister Yakumo, had no choice but to commute there by train.
-It wasn't a straightforward trip, the two sisters had to switch to other trains once or twice thanks to Nihan's complex railway system, which was staple knowledge to getting around the nation.
+On the rare days they would ever visit a beach Rio, and her sister Yakumo had no choice but to commute there by train.
+It wasn't a straightforward trip; the two sisters had to switch to other trains once or twice thanks to Nihan's complex railway system, which was stapled knowledge to getting around the nation.

 Even after they got to the beach, only Yakumo would vanish into the crowds of people.
 The emotional trigger of Rio's [Influence] led others to start feeling really bold.
 A few even became so bold to the point that they committed acts not meant to be seen by those who weren't ready, in public.
 Soon enough, some children who witnessed these acts asked questions that gave their parents a figurative heart attack.
 Simply put, Rio's [Influence] and the beach with all its visitors clad in revealing swimsuits were not a good mix.

 As such, Rio (who has yet to wear a swimsuit beside the ones provided at school) always kept her distance at least five meters away from any other beach-goers.
 It's not like she had any special concern for others; she just wanted the world around her to revolve normally like she was just another human being.

 And it's not like her sister was immune to the effects of her [Influence] either.
 For some reason, all Yakumo could feel was the joy of seeing her sister again whenever she entered Rio's [Influence], like whenever she arrived home after a hard day in middle school.
 The different ways her [Influence] had an affect on people was something Rio had yet to understand among her latent abilities as a [Renegade].